What is VAT and how does it work?

 • 0% ('zero' rate)

 Businesses charge VAT on their sales.
-This is known as output VAT and the sales are referred to as outputs.
-Similarly, VAT will be payable on most goods and services purchased by the business.
+This is known as output VAT, and the sales are called outputs.
+Similarly, VAT will be payable on most goods and services the business purchases.
 This is known as input VAT.

-If your input tax is greater than your output tax, HMRC will owe you a refund.
+If your input tax exceeds your output tax, HMRC will owe you a refund.

 You will probably have to register for VAT if any of the following apply:

-• The taxable turnover of your business in the previous 12 months reaches the VAT registration limit (£85,000 from 1/4/22), although you can also register on a voluntary basis if your turnover is below this.
+• The taxable turnover of your business in the previous 12 months reaches the VAT registration limit (currently £90,000).
+However, you can also register voluntarily if your turnover is below this.

 • You believe your turnover in the next thirty days will exceed the registration limit.